Get Help with your Winterfest Questions

 Check out our Calendar of Events for full details.

 Our fleet for 2023 includes an open air tram for the Polar Express and special trolleys designed just for our other tours!
 In the event of inclement weather, the Polar Express Tour may also take place on a trolley.

 The Polar Express tour begins with a musical show on the courthouse steps where tap-dancing servers will give everyone a cup of hot cocoa.
 The conductor of the Polar Express will lead everyone aboard an open-air tram to embark along a 20 minute journey to the Polar Express.
 During the ride, you'll be delighted by musical performances and exciting effects along the way.
 Learn More Get Tickets Watch Trailer

-The Grinch tour will introduce you and your party to many classic Seussian characters such as Thing 1 & Thing 2, the Mayor of Whoville, Martha May Whoveir, and, of course, the Grinch himself!
+The Grinch's Merry Match will introduce you and your party to many classic Seussian characters such as Thing 1 & Thing 2, the Mayor of Whoville, Martha May Whoveir, and, of course, the Grinch himself!
 The Whoville Fire Department is ready with an emergency exit slide just in case something goes wrong!
 Learn More Get Tickets Watch Trailer

 Can I just drive through the route to see the performances?

 Alas, no. Since so much of the action takes place on the trolleys, your experience would be a little bit like watching your neighbor's television through the living room window.
 Also, following the trolleys can cause traffic and safety issues as our actors sometimes have to go into the street.
 If you have a larger group with a private bus, we are happy to arrange a guide and a place in the schedule for your group.
 We strongly recommend boarding our custom-designed trolleys for the full experience.

 Who can I call if I need assistance?

 Our customer service volunteers will be happy to assist you at 850 583-1365.
 We're not always in the office, but we'll do our best to get back to you quickly.

 Do I need to reserve online?
 Can I get tickets in person at the event?